v4iv/theleakycauldronblog/src/pages/blog/problems-with-gatsby-image-and-their-workarounds.md

 This all changed when I decided to ditch [Bulma](https://bulma.io) for [Tachyons](https://tachyons.io).

-> "With New Framework Comes New Design"
+> With New Framework Comes New Design
 >
 > \- Anonymous (Probably LOL)